-Ankle fractures are very common injuries and have whole spectrum of injuries.
+Ankle fractures are very common injuries and have the whole spectrum of injuries.
 Few images of x-rays of ankle fractures are presented below

 Image 1 – Bimalleolar Fracture With Tibiofibular Diastasis

-Note the separation of tibia and fibula [diastasis] represented by increased space between the two.
+Note the separation of the tibia and fibula [diastasis] represented by increased space between the two.
 The fracture of the fibula is quite high.